RyloRiz/rblx/README.md

 ### `OpenCloudUniverse.publish(placeId: number, pathToFile: string)`
 Publish the `rblx` file located at `pathToFile` to Roblox, therefore **also** saving to Roblox.

+### `OpenCloudUniverse.publishToTopic(topic: string, data: any)`
+Publish some data to a MessagingService topic (this only works in Live Servers as of 7/8/22)
 </details>

 <details>